JyotsnaGuntha/My-Projects-Showcase/README.md

-# 🧠 Projects Showcase – React App with setState Callback
+# 🧠 My Projects Showcase – React App with setState Callback

 A fast, responsive, and dynamic React app that showcases projects from different categories using API calls and controlled component state updates via `setState` callbacks.